unbill/mongoose-xray/README.md

 ## Output
 For all operations, XRay will record:
-- Model name + operation as the segment name
+- Model name + operation as an annotation
 - Model name as an annotation
 - Operation as metadata